joszuijderwijk/personal-website/_pages/research.md

 I was the supervisor of several students in their thesis projects at Utrecht University (sorted in reverse chronological order).

+1. **Yorick Spekle** (2026): "Detecting the AI Ghost Writers of Politicians: A Dutch Case Study", BSc thesis
-1. **Bonne van Rijzingen** (2025): "The Potential Impact of Intelligent Automation on the European Labor Market", BSc thesis
+2. **Bonne van Rijzingen** (2025): "The Potential Impact of Intelligent Automation on the European Labor Market", BSc thesis
-2. **Bastiaan van Gilst** (2024): "Comparing Location-Specific Factors in Digital Adoption at Dutch Prisons", MSc thesis
+3. **Bastiaan van Gilst** (2024): "Comparing Location-Specific Factors in Digital Adoption at Dutch Prisons", MSc thesis